hydpy-dev/hydpy/hydpy/docs/rst/model_overview.rst

 -------------------------

 HydPy's `evapotranspiration models` are all submodels, although some also work as special-purpose main models.
-We divide them into those calculating and reference evapotranspiration (RET), potential evapotranspiration (PET), and actual evapotranspiration (AET).
+We divide them into those calculating reference evapotranspiration (RET), potential evapotranspiration (PET), and actual evapotranspiration (AET).

-Note there is a strict technical separation between the AET on the one side and the RET and PET models on the other, but only a lax nominal separation between the RET and PET models.
+Note that there is a strict technical separation between the AET on the one side and the RET and PET models on the other, but only a lax nominal separation between the RET and PET models.
 This means it is always clear if a main model requires an AET submodel, but a RET model like |evap_ret_io| technically also works for a main model requiring a PET submodel.
 It is up to the user to check if a contemplated combination makes sense from the hydrological perspective.

 :ref:`HydPy-Evap` provides all available `evapotranspiration models`.